 This item might be a little pricey to keep in the “Just in Case” corner of your garage.
 You may decide to stick with the mop bucket, and that will be just fine.
 However, if you think you might like to keep on hand washing clothes, you’ll certainly want to save up for one of these babies.

-Hint, hint – there may be a giveaway coming up soon, that just might involve one of these babies.
+Hint, hint – there may be a giveaway coming up that just might involve one of these babies.
 I can neither confirm, nor deny that rumor at this point.
 You may want to sign up for our newsletter, just so you can be sure to be informed should such a giveaway materialize.
-Say, by the end of the month.
 Here’s that newsletter sign up:

 don’t forget to email me for that FREE sample from The Do It Yourself Homestead.
 We hope the book will be of use to you, but don’t just take our word for it.
 Here’s what author Daisy Luther has to say about it: